-If you don’t want to own the stock, or if you want to speculate on upward or downward price movements, you can do so via CFD trading.
-With CFDs, you don’t need the full value of the stock upfront, because you’ll trade using leverage.
+If you don’t want to own the stock, or if you want to speculate on upward or downward price movements, you can do so via CFD trading or spread betting.
+With CFDs and spread bets, you don’t need the full value of the stock upfront, because you’ll trade using leverage.
 And, because you don’t own the stock, you can go long or short.

 It only takes a few minutes to create your account and you can top up your trading funds using a credit card or debit card, or via bank transfer.

 If you would rather take some time to practise your trades without risking real money, you can open a demo account, which gives you £10,000 in virtual funds.

 Drafting a comprehensive trading plan and risk management strategy starts with writing down your goals.
 These goals should be specific, measurable, attainable, relevant and time-bound.

 Your trading plan should be customised to your goals and outline the exact rules to follow when trading.
 Start by deciding on your trading style.
 There are four different styles, each with a different time frame, holding period and level of trading activity.
 The trading style you choose should suit your personality, skills and experience.
 The four different trading styles are:

 - Position trading: buy and hold (investing) or long-term trading with low trading activity